jim-collier/bash-5-ultimate-guide/CODE_STYLE.md

 In most cases, we can't or shouldn't be held hostage by Darwin's ancient default tooling.
 (But if you are: again, consider just writing for Bourne Shell.
 [Or `sh` linked to `bash` 3.2 in POSIX mode, in the case of Darwin.])

 As for BSD distros, they typically don't even include Bash by default, although its available.
 So again for maximum cross-platform compatibility you can target POSIX/Bourne (typically `sh` linked to `ash` or `pdksh` on BSD).

+## When to break from the style guide

+Assuming you adopt this (or any) coding style guide in the first place, there are plenty of good reasons to break it, such as:

+- Clarity > Consistency: Guides are generalizations of most common cases - and usually limited to the authors' experience and imagination.
+If, in a specific context, breaking from the guide leads to much better clarity/maintainability - do it.

+- Performance: While premature performance optimization is generally considered to be a cardinal sin, this may not always be true; for example, in the case of tightly nested loops that are central and critical to the entire premise of a script.
+Bash loops alone can actually perform "pretty well" - unless in the innermost circle, you're doing things that Bash is known to be slow at - for millions or billions of iterations.
+If you're doing such slow things in order to satisfy a style guide, you should probably just do whatever needs to be done to move things along.

+- To work around tooling limitations or bugs.
+Linters, for example, can get pretty cranky.
+Sometimes it's easier/better to just compromise and do what they say, than to disable a certain check.

+- Domain-specific conventions may require breaking from the guide - and even using a different style than the rest of a template.

+- Minification or quasi-minification.
+This author's own template has numerous examples of this, to avoid the file being ten times the vertical size.
+(But only for exhaustively tested, battle-hardened code that is already well-documented how to use.
+In which case they might as well be thought of as being in a compiled dynamic linked library.
+But even so, the functions are still in a quasi-readable format, with meaningful identifier names, and can be easily unminified by hand for maintenance/enhancement.)

+- Because you are a seasoned pro, able to explain and justify to a team (or to anyone reading in comments), how and why you are deliberately diverging from the style guide you otherwise said you were going to follow.

 ## Other style guides